-Sex-specific adult survival rates are essential for determining and monitoring population trend.
+Why monitor survival?
+Sex-specific adult survival rates are important for determining and estimating population trend with projection models.
 Thus, monitoring of this parameter is a priority in all subpopulations whenever possible.
 However, survival rates cannot be accurately determined unless individual animals can be followed over time.